Northwest Announces New President

 THE BOARD OF GOVERNORS AT NORTHWEST SEMINARY AND COLLEGE ANNOUNCES THE APPOINTMENT OF NEW PRESIDENT, DR. BARTON PRIEBE.

-Barton is well-prepared to take on this new role, with over 20 years experience in pastoral ministry, a Doctor of Ministry from ACTS Seminaries completed in 2020, a Master of Arts in Christian Studies also from ACTS, and a Bachelor of Arts in Missions from Columbia Bible College.
+Barton is well-prepared to take on this new role, with over 20 years of experience in pastoral ministry, a Doctor of Ministry (2020) from Northwest through ACTS Seminaries, a Master of Arts in Christian Studies also from Northwest through ACTS (2002), and a Bachelor of Arts in Missions from Columbia Bible College (1998).
 He is an inspiring preacher and teacher, dedicated to applying the truths of scripture to life, faith, and culture.
 He is the author of Adopted by God: Discover the Life-Transforming Joy of a Neglected Truth (2021), and The Problem with Christianity: Six Unsettling Questions You Have Asked (2015).
 He is also a contributing author to Everyday Apologetics: Answering Common Objections to the Christian Faith (2020).

-Barton has served as Lead Pastor at two Fellowship churches—Central Baptist Church in Victoria, BC, and Dunbar Heights Baptist Church in Vancouver, BC—where he built a strong record of leadership, discipleship, and church growth.
-He is passionate about leadership development, and was among the first Fellowship Pacific pastors to embrace Northwest’s mentored, in-context competency-based model of theological education.
+Barton has served as Lead Pastor at two Fellowship churches—Central Baptist Church in Victoria, BC, and Dunbar Heights Baptist Church in Vancouver—where he built a strong record of leadership, discipleship and church growth.
+He is passionate about leadership development, and was among the first Fellowship Pacific pastors to embrace Northwest’s mentored, in-context competency-based model of theological education called Immerse.

-Barton has also been deeply involved in leadership within Northwest’s home denomination, Fellowship Pacific.
+Barton is deeply connected to Northwest’s home denomination, Fellowship Pacific, and the various ministries associated with it.
 He has served for 5 years as a member of the Fellowship Pacific Board, and currently chairs a committee focused on the theological and ethical identity of Fellowship Pacific.
+He has been involved with Camp Qwanoes for decades, and in the 90’s served a summer as Head Counselor at Sunnybrae Camp.

-Northwest’s Board formed a Search Committee in 2021 led by Rev. Paul Park, and executed an extensive Canada-wide search for a new President.
-Dr. Priebe’s name was identified repeatedly by many church, school, and denominational leaders, and he was quickly identified as a leading candidate.
-After extensive interviews, the Board of Governors and faculty unanimously confirmed and approved his appointment.
+Northwest’s Board of Governors formed a Search Committee in 2021 led by Rev. Paul Park, and performed an extensive Canada-wide search for a new President.
+Dr. Priebe’s name was put forth repeatedly by many church, school, and denominational leaders, and he was quickly identified as a leading candidate.
+After extensive interviews, the Board of Governors unanimously confirmed and approved his appointment.
 “As we concluded our search for a President at Northwest,” says Northwest Board Chair, Dennis Wasyliw, “we couldn't have been more pleased that our strongest candidate was Dr. Barton Priebe.
-He has always been strongly committed to our fellowship in BC and has a real sense that God has been preparing him for this role.”
+He has always been strongly committed to our Fellowship in BC and has a real sense that God has been preparing him for this role.”

 Northwest Seminary and College is the official theological education and leadership development agency of the Fellowship of Evangelical Baptist Churches of British Columbia, the Yukon, and Territories (Fellowship Pacific), and Alberta, Saskatchewan, Manitoba (Fellowship Prairies).
 Since its inception in 1934, Northwest exists to prepare effective pastoral and lay ministry leaders in context for service to churches and agencies in the Fellowship denomination and beyond.